sigma-ouc/sigma-ouc.github.io/content/en/authors/Shaoxuan Gu/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

 My name is Gu Shaoxuan, from Tianjin.
-I studied for my undergraduate degree at Nanjing University of Technology and started pursuing a master's degree at Ocean University of China in 2024.
-Currently, I am a first-year master's student and my research direction is trajectory representation learning.
+I studied for my undergraduate degree at Nanjing University of Technology and started pursuing a master\'s degree at Ocean University of China in 2024.
+Currently, I am a first-year master\'s student and my research direction is trajectory representation learning.

 </div>